-Kameron Dunbar is a 2017 Mount Vernon Leadership Fellow, ENTJ, and 60/40 Faygo connoisseur.
+Kameron Dunbar is a 2017 Mount Vernon Leadership Fellow, ENTJ, Leo, and 60/40 Faygo connoisseur.
 He’s a third-year student at Oberlin College studying what makes people, places, and institutions tick and how to keep them ticking.
 Kameron studies Politics as an avenue to understanding the complexity of groups and organizations and seeks to help them run effectively while reaching new heights.
 Social justice and equity are at the center of his values, which is evidenced by his coursework in Africana Studies and concentration in Peace and Conflict Studies.

 A true communicator at heart, Kameron is pursuing a minor in Rhetoric and Composition to aid him in developing his ability to effectively and appropriately express various ideas through and written and oral outlets.
 Broadly speaking, political communications has become one of his passions.
 He has demonstrated so by carrying out communications work in various political offices, including the U.S. Senate, the U.S. House of Representatives, and the Detroit Mayor’s Office.